-A couple hours later, as I was setting up a hose for Della's water, I could hear little sounds of excitement, through the pine trees and from down the road.
-A horn toot, a laugh, a hello.
-It reminded me of Plympton's sweet birthday parade.
-I could feel the excitement in the air that morning and heard this parade before I saw it.
+A couple hours later, as I was setting up a hose for Della, I could hear little sounds of excitement, through the pine trees and from down the road.
+A horn toot, a laugh, a "Hello!".
+It reminded me of Plympton's recent sweet birthday parade.
+I could feel the excitement in the air that morning and heard the parade before I saw it.